 Case: A 58 year-old female presents with a one-day history of worsening right lower extremity pain and swelling, and an acute onset of dyspnea.
 Her past medical history consists of stage IV renal cell carcinoma diagnosed six months previously.
 Triage vitals are remarkable for a heart rate of 120 beats per minute and a blood pressure of 68/48 mmHg.
 What is the diagnosis?

 The Problem: A patient is rolled in to your ED by EMS with extremity trauma.
 You’re rightfully concerned about possible vascular injury to an upper or lower extremity, but you can’t palpate a dorsalis pedis (DP) or posterior tibialis (PT) pulse!
 You spend minutes, whisking the doppler probe, attempting to hear a waveform in a busy ED.
 Unfortunately you can’t seem to hear the “whoosh,” making accurate it nearly impossible for you to measure ankle-brachial indices (ABI).
 1–3

 Welcome to another ultrasound-based case, part of the “Ultrasound For The Win!” (#US4TW) Case Series.
 In this peer-reviewed case series, we focus on real clinical cases where bedside ultrasound changed management or aided in diagnoses.
-In this case, a 55-year-old man presents with acute-onset chest pain.
+In this case, a 43-year-old man presents to the Emergency Department after a syncopal episode.